 So, if you can’t “not give a fuck” about your ex, then what can you do?
 Hell, can you do anything else at all to care less about them?

 Well, yes.
 Yes, you can.
 And it’s pretty straightforward: find something to give a fuck about that’s more important and meaningful than your ex — something that nullifies the importance and significance of your heartbreak and that makes your daily emotional struggle worth it.

 Paradoxically, finding this something will eventually make you indifferent to your ex as a side-effect.
 But this is no ordinary indifference that a coward would practice.
 This is authentic indifference that’s not only healthy but also necessary for living an empowering and good life.
 It’s the indifference one embodies without trying to be indifferent.

 Now, the way you find what this something is by asking yourself a simple question that you then ponder on: what do I give a fuck about that’s more important and meaningful than my ex?

 To be more specific, your something can be as ambitious as a goal to become a New York Times Bestselling Author.
 It can be as ordinary as a desire to major in computer engineering.
 It can be as primitive as a wish to buy a 500.000$ sports car.
 It can be as altruistic as a dream to spend one’s life helping starving kids in Africa.
-It can be as personal as a hope to regain a shard of self-esteem lost amid heartbreak.
+It can be as personal as a yearning to regain a shard of self-esteem lost amid heartbreak.